-The approved Project Study Report (PSR) for the SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, recommended the addition of a 5th lane in each direction, the addition of auxiliary lanes at various locations, and the addition of collector-distributor (CD) lanes at the I-15/SR-91 interchange.
-Subsequently, the Riverside County Transportation Commission's (RCTC) 10-Year Delivery Plan recommended the following in addition to the PSR recommended improvements: the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of SR-91 (EB/WB)/I-15 (SB/NB) Express Lanes median direct connectors, and the construction of one Express Lane in each direction from the I-15/SR-91 interchange southerly to I-15/Cajalco Road (now part of RCTC I-15 CIP), and northerly to I-15/Hidden Valley Parkway (now part of Project #8).
+The Project Approval and Environmental Document (PA/ED) for the SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, included the addition of a 5th lane in each direction, the addition of auxiliary lanes at various locations, the addition of collector-distributor (CD) lanes at the I-15/SR-91 interchange, the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of a SR-91 Express Lanes median direct connector to and from I-15 North (North Direct Connector, Project #7), and the construction of one Express Lane in each direction from the I-15/SR-91 interchange southerly to I-15/Cajalco Road (now part of RCTC I-15 Express Lanes Project [ELP]), and easterly to east of McKinley Street.
 Due to economic conditions, a Project Phasing Plan was developed to allow an Initial Phase (Project #1), with reduced improvements, to move forward as scheduled, with the remaining ultimate improvements to be completed later.
-The following is a summary of the proposed ultimate CIP improvements: SR-91 general purpose lanes from I-15 to Pierce Street; and SR-91 general purpose lanes from SR-241 to Green River Road.
-Ultimate project widens all SR-91 lanes to full standard lane and shoulder widths from SR-241 to SR-71.
+The following is a summary of the proposed ultimate CIP improvements: SR-91 general purpose lanes from I-15 to Pierce Street; SR-91 general purpose lanes from SR-241 to Green River Road; and construction of one Express Lane in each direction from I-15 to east of McKinley Street.
+Ultimate project widens all SR-91 lanes to standard lane and shoulder widths from SR-241 to SR-71.
 These Ultimate improvements are the subject of this project.
-The I-15 Express Lanes to be extended from Ontario Avenue to Cajalco Road are included in RCTC's I-15 Express Lane Project with an anticipated completion date in 2020.
+The I-15 Express Lanes to be extended from Ontario Avenue to Cajalco Road are included in RCTC's I-15 Express Lanes Project with an anticipated completion date in 2020.
+The SR-91 Express Lanes median direct connector to and from I-15 North (North Direct Connector) is now a separate project (Project #7),

 Coordination among many of the SR-91 freeway projects that overlap the project limits is critical to successfully delivering these projects on schedule and within budget.
 Designing to accommodate future projects is a recurring theme for each of these projects.
 Minimizing conflicts in scope between projects requires direct coordination between each project team.
 Additionally, future projects frequently have multiple alternatives under study, each with differing scope and construction footprints.
-Specifically, the project improvements need to continue to be coordinated with the Initial CIP (Project #1), the SR-71/SR-91 interchange (Project #4), the SR-241/91 Express Lanes Connector (Project #3), SR-91/I-15 median North Direct Connector and I-15 Express Lanes North to Hidden Valley Parkway (Project #8), and RCTC's I-15 Express Lane Project.
+Specifically, the project improvements need to continue to be coordinated with the Initial CIP (Project #1), the SR-71/SR-91 interchange (Project #5), the SR-241/91 Express Connector (Project #4), SR-91/I-15 North Direct Connector (Project #7), and RCTC's I-15 Express Lanes Project.